Malaria Challenge Study Trial (VAC072)

 What does the trial involve?

 If you are in group 1, 4 and 5 you will receive three vaccines and then attend a series of follow-up visits.
+Group 1 volunteers will also be given the option of an additional booster vaccine.
+Groups 4 and 5 will also be able to opt into a malaria challenge.
 If you are in group 2 or 3 you will receive three vaccinations followed by malaria challenge infection.
-Groups 6 & 7 will receive no vaccinations before undergoing malaria challenge infection.
+Protected volunteers from these groups following the challenge will have an option of an additional booster vaccine and/or re-challenge.
+Groups 6 & 7 will receive no vaccinations before undergoing malaria challenge infection and will act as controls.
 You will be able to choose whether you are vaccinated or not.

 Is there any reimbursement for the trial?